alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 You must put your [company number](https://www.gov.uk/get-information-about-a-company) in the notes field of your NDS application.

 Your licence will be valid for up to 2 months.
-If the import licence of the country you’re exporting to is less than 2 months, your licence will be issued for the same length of time.
+If the import licence of the country you’re exporting to is valid for less than 2 months, your licence will be issued for the same length of time.

 #####Fees